logo

 Greensboro only looked at us—totally bewildered now—and since none of us stopped hiccupping in the following two minutes and the situation began to look ridiculous, he reached out his hand to press a big red button conveniently installed in the right corner of his desk.
 Before doing it, he paused for a moment, still hesitating.

-I turned my eyes to her, surprised because I found her appearance so weird and captivating.
-Her arms were slim and finely shaped like fancy French ballpoint pens; her shoulders and collarbones followed the smooth and graceful curves of paper clips; and the tips of her fingernails were so pointy that if she dipped them in an inkpot, she could probably use them for writing.
+I turned my eyes to her, surprised because I found her appearance weird and captivating.
+Her arms were slim and finely shaped like fancy French ballpoint pens; her shoulders and collarbones followed the smooth and graceful curves of a paper clip; and the tips of her fingernails were so pointy that if she dipped them in an inkpot, she could probably use them for writing.
 As a whole, the austerity of her figure reminded me very much of an old-fashioned typewriter, in the middle of which—at the place where the letters “f” and “j” would be—the bulges under her jacket delicately marked the location of her breasts.
 The creature was obviously Greensboro’s assistant, and I wondered what she was doing behind that secret door.
 I found it very peculiar to hide your secretary in a closet instead of putting her in front of you like a shield against idiots and nuisances.

 ©2022 S.T.
 Fargo